 This neighborhood has the distinction of having one of the lowest real estate vacancy rates of any neighborhood in America.
 With just 0.0% of the real estate vacant, this indicates an exceptionally strong demand for real estate in the Wisteria / Spring Mill Farms neighborhood, and/or an issue with creating enough supply for the demand.
 This could have the effect of increasing real estate prices, increasing supply to meet demand, or both.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Wisteria / Spring Mill Farms neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Wisteria / Spring Mill Farms neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
-26.2% of commuters here travel more than one hour just one-way to work.
+27.4% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.9% of all neighborhoods in America.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

 The neighbors in the Wisteria / Spring Mill Farms neighborhood in Covington are middle-income, making it a moderate income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 50.4% of the neighborhoods in America.
-In addition, 7.1% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 58.4% of America's neighborhoods.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 47.7% of the neighborhoods in America.
+With 38.0% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 88.1% of U.S. neighborhoods.

-In the Wisteria / Spring Mill Farms neighborhood, 37.8% of the working population is employed in executive, management, and professional occupations.
-The second most important occupational group in this neighborhood is clerical, assistant, and tech support occupations, with 27.3% of the residents employed.
-Other residents here are employed in manufacturing and laborer occupations (24.6%), and 12.3% in government jobs, whether they are in local, state, or federal positions.
+In the Wisteria / Spring Mill Farms neighborhood, 34.6% of the working population is employed in executive, management, and professional occupations.
+The second most important occupational group in this neighborhood is manufacturing and laborer occupations, with 28.0% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (26.1%), and 11.2% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

-In the Wisteria / Spring Mill Farms neighborhood in Covington, GA, residents most commonly identify their ethnicity or ancestry as French (10.0%).
-There are also a number of people of Jamaican ancestry (8.2%), and residents who report Italian roots (6.1%), and some of the residents are also of Sub-Saharan African ancestry (4.4%), along with some African ancestry residents (3.8%), among others.
+In the Wisteria / Spring Mill Farms neighborhood in Covington, GA, residents most commonly identify their ethnicity or ancestry as Jamaican (11.5%).
+There are also a number of people of Mexican ancestry (10.5%), and residents who report French roots (7.3%), and some of the residents are also of English ancestry (4.3%), along with some Italian ancestry residents (2.3%), among others.